 Femoral pores in reptiles have several purposes but can also cause a problem for your pet.
-Along with abdominal, inguinal, and preanal pores, reptiles can have a number of glands.
-They are useful in identifying species and the sex of the reptile but the pores and their secretions are also still somewhat a mystery.
+Along with abdominal, inguinal, and preanal pores, reptiles have a number of glands.
+They are useful in identifying species and the sex of the reptile, but the pores and their secretions are also still somewhat a mystery.

 Bearded dragons and iguanas are two species of pet reptiles that have femoral pores.
 These pores are located on the underside of the lizard on each thigh in close proximity to the anal opening and are actually openings of follicular glands.
 Pores that are on the thighs and then continue to form a “V” over the anus are considered preanal pores.

-What you see inside of the pores (or what your exotics vet extracts from the pores) can vary depending on what species of reptile you are looking for.
+What you see inside the pores (or what your exotics vet extracts from the pores) can vary depending on what species of reptile you are looking for.
 Some secretions are made up of a material called keratin (the same thing that is in your hair and fingernails) while other secretions have a more lipid (or fatty) substance.

-More secretions may be produced during your reptile’s mating season and the pores may even protrude.
+More secretions may be produced during your reptile’s mating season, and the pores may even protrude.

 Not all reptiles have them.
 All genera in the Anguidae, Chamaeleonidae, Dibamidae (legless lizards), Helodermatidae, Scincidae, Xenosauridae, and Varanidae families are missing femoral pores.
-Also, females in some species of geckos do not have them and there are variations within families as well.
+Also, females in some species of geckos do not have them, and there are variations within families as well.

-Aside from attracting mates with the pheromones they release, femoral pores are not only useful in identifying what sex a reptile is to humans but in some species of reptiles, they are used by the reptiles themselves to tell if a lizard is a male or female.
+Aside from attracting mates with the pheromones they release, femoral pores are not only useful in identifying what sex a reptile is to humans but also are used by the reptiles in some species to tell if a lizard is a male or female.

 The secretions of the femoral pores in leopard geckos are used to differentiate males versus females by the flick of a tongue.
 Leopard geckos actually taste these secretions to know whether or not they need to fight or mate with the other gecko in their path.

-What are Impacted Femoral Pores?
+Impacted Femoral Pores

 Normal femoral pores may protrude during mating season and appear much larger than usual.
 The “plugs” in the pore openings sometimes look like horny protrusions in larger reptiles such as iguanas.
 An impacted pore is when there is fluid seeping out around the plugs, the pore is red or swollen, or they seem to be sore to the touch.
-If you suspect your reptile has impacted femoral pores you should have him checked out by your exotics vet.
+If you suspect your reptile has impacted femoral pores, you should have him checked out by your exotics vet.